-As the home of Coney Island, the state of New York lays claim to one of the world's first and most famous amusement parks.
+As the home of Coney Island, the state of New York lays claim to one of the world's first and most famous amusement hubs.
 Brooklyn's venerable seaside fun center is still chugging along after all these years.
-And there are plenty of other parks spread throughout the state.
+And there are plenty of other amusement parks and theme parks spread throughout the state.
 Find info to plan your next visit to a midway.
 Parks are arranged alphabetically.

-The medium-sized park is geared mostly to younger children.
+The medium-sized amusement park is geared mostly to younger children.
 It includes a steel coaster and a few other thrill rides.
-As an interesting aside, although it was the setting for the 2009 movie, Adventureland that starred Kristen Stewart and Jesse Eisenberg, Kennywood, an amusement park near Pittsburgh, was used for location shots.
+As an interesting aside, although it was the setting for the 2009 movie, Adventureland that starred Kristen Stewart and Jesse Eisenberg, Kennywood, an amusement park near Pittsburgh, Pennsylvania, was actually used for most of the location shots.

 The classic amusement area has had its ups and downs through the years.
 Over the past few years, it has been on the upswing with new rides and investment in the boardwalk landmark.
 Coney island has never been a single park, but a collection of attractions.
 The primary operator is Luna Park, which operates the famous Cyclone roller coaster, the Scream Zone thrill rides, and the newer Thunderbolt steel coaster.
 Other highlights include Deno's Wonder Wheel Park, the original Nathan's Famous, and the B&B Carousel.